metacpan/metacpan-cpan-extracted/distros/P/Pepper/README.md

                 'days_to_live' => integer over 0, # optional, default is 10
         });

-# DATABASE METHODS PROVIDED BY THE $pepper OBJECT
+# DATABASE METHODS

 ## Random hints

-These method will work if you configured a MySQL or MariaDB connection via 'sudo pepper setup' command.
+These method will work if you configured a MySQL or MariaDB connection via 'pepper setup' command.

 The [DBI](https://metacpan.org/pod/DBI) database handle object is stored in $pepper->{db}->{dbh}.